Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 31 Agustus 2025 15.30.40 UTC
+- WIB: Minggu, 31 Agustus 2025 16.24.18 UTC
-- WITA: Minggu, 31 Agustus 2025 16.30.40 UTC
+- WITA: Minggu, 31 Agustus 2025 17.24.18 UTC
-- WIT: Minggu, 31 Agustus 2025 17.30.40 UTC
+- WIT: Minggu, 31 Agustus 2025 18.24.18 UTC

 Kutipan Inspiratif:
-"Friendship is a mercury drop.
-If it is dropped.
-Impossible to recollect.
-So do not drop your friends!!!!"
+"I'm in favor of any technology that makes my work available to the reading public at a reasonable price."

-Kategori: friendship
+Kategori: technology